SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 ## Custom field labels

+Most of your labels will be custom labels, but there are still some rules to follow.
+Also, we can do some automation with custom labels too if they follow certain patterns. <!-- Tweak custom label expectations 04/05 -->

 ### _Important Rules_

 Some things you really need to do or it will be very hard to write code for the labels: